aslanmehrabi/Fingerprint_Classifier/README.md

 # Provided files:
-File named'**Fingerprint to Zone Classification.ipynb'** is complete document including code sections and related plots of the project
-Four available .py files are the implemented code which can be used on dataset
+File named'**Fingerprint to Zone Classification.ipynb'** is complete document including code sections and related plots of the project in folder **'Code_fingerprint_classifier'** four .py files are available which are the implemented code and can be run on the dataset